trinker/textshape/README.md

 ========

-The main shaping functions can be broken into the categories of (a) binding, (b) combining, (c) tabulating, (d) spanning, & (e) splitting.
-The majority of functions in **textshape** fall into the last category of splitting and expanding (the semantic opposite of combining).
+The main shaping functions can be broken into the categories of (a) binding, (b) combining, (c) tabulating, (d) spanning, (e) splitting, & tidying.
+The majority of functions in **textshape** fall into the category of splitting and expanding (the semantic opposite of combining).
 These sections will provide example uses of the functions from **textshape** within the three categories.

 Binding
 -------